2024 Solar Incentives Guide for Brownstown, MI - Tax Credits & Rebates

 How much can I save on my electric bill annually if I add solar panels to my house in Brownstown?

-Solar energy is renewable — by switching where you get your energy, you can help reduce the strain on our planet's resources.
-You can also lower your home's CO2 emissions by 500 pounds annually, or roughly 10,000 pounds in 20 years.
+Solar energy is renewable — by changing where you get your energy, you can help lessen the strain on our planet's resources.
+You can also lower your home's CO2 emissions by 500 pounds a year, or around 10,000 pounds over 20 years.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.